Wh1teDuke/CSLua/README.md

 ## About CSLua

 **CSLua** is fork of [UniLua](https://github.com/xebecnan/UniLua).
 I needed a Lua interpreter compatible with [AoT C#](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/) and as efficient as possible.
 Unfortunately most libraries don't make the cut due to being focused on unity or allocating too much garbage.
-This project is a big refactoring of the original code.
-Xebecnan's UniLua targets version 5.2 but it also includes some 5.3 features such as utf8 support and integers.
+This project is a big refactoring of the original code. [@Xebecnan](https://github.com/xebecnan)'s UniLua targets version 5.2 but it also includes some 5.3 features such as utf8 support and integers.

 In specific, the differences between my fork and the original are: